imgproxy/imgproxy/docs/configuration.md

 imgproxy can serve your local images, but this feature is disabled by default.
 To enable it, specify your local filesystem root:

 * `IMGPROXY_LOCAL_FILESYSTEM_ROOT`: the root of the local filesystem.
 Keep empty to disable serving of local files.
+* `IMGPROXY_ONLY_LOCAL_FILESYSTEM`: when true only allows images to be served from the local filesytem.
+Default: false;

 Check out the [Serving local files](serving_local_files.md) guide to learn more.